FIWARE-RoboticsGE/Robotics/RCM/docs/i_and_a_guide.rst

 Uninstallation
 --------------

-The installation package rcm_platform.zip provides the tool for uninstalling RCM.
-Enter into rcm_platform_pkg folder extracted from the installation package and launch uninstall.sh:
+The installation package rcm_platform_*.zip provides the tool for uninstalling RCM.
+Enter into rcm_platform_* folder extracted from the installation package and launch uninstall.sh: